Naudria/Naudria.github.io/_posts/2019-01-15-rendering_redirecting_in_sinatra.markdown

 # RENDER

 Rendering doesn't change the URL of the page you are visiting; rather, Sinatra automatically matches an action in the controller with an appropriately named view file.
 Render tells Sinatra which view or asset to show a user, without losing access to any variables defined in the controller action.
-Render causes a ‘server side’ redirect, and and the browser knows nothing about the change.
+Render keeps the data from the controller so you can access it in the view page the user requested.

 ```
 get '/books/:id' do